Quantum Origami: Transversal Gates for Quantum Computation and Measurement of Topological Order: Error and noise analysis

 In the context of passive protection by a Hamiltonian, we note that $\ket{\psi'}$ has virtual anyonic pairs which increases its energy by $4 J^2 \Delta t^2 E_g$, to leading order, where $E_g$ is the energy gap (excitation energy of an anyon pair).
 Any further separation of the anyon pair by a distance $l$ is an $l^\text{th}$-order process due to the presence of the energy gap, which is suppressed by a factor $(\frac{\kappa}{E_g})^l$, where $\kappa$ is the perturbation strength that leads to anyon separation.
 With $\kappa < E_g$, such a virtual process, leading to a logical error when $l>d/2$, is exponentially suppressed.
 Therefore, although the wavefunction $\ket{\psi'}$ is distinct from $\ket{\psi}$ in terms of microscopic details, they are simply related to each other by local operators, which does not affect the logical state upon which the Wilson loop operators act.

-We have seen above that an individual transversal logic gate is protected.
+We have seen above that an individual transversal logical gate is protected.
 However, the situation is more subtle when applying a sequence of transversal gates.
-After the application of each transversal gate with circuit depth $n$, there is an accumulation of virtual anyon pairs and energy increase.
-Assuming a Lieb-Robinson velocity $v$ \cite{Lieb_Robinson}, after $N=d/(2nv)$ steps \cite{Bravyi:2013dx}, a logical error occurs with probability of $O(1)$.
+After the application of $n$ such transversal gates, there is an accumulation of virtual anyon pairs and energy increase.
+After $n \sim O(d/2)$ steps, a logical error occurs with probability of $O(1)$.
 Therefore, one needs to suppress the virtual anyon accumulation by coupling the system to a low-temperature bath, such that after the application of each transversal gate, the virtual anyonic excitation can be relaxed to the ground state through a dissipative process via the system-bath coupling \cite{Bombin:2013cv}, in analogy to the recovery operation in active QEC.

 We caution that, in 2D, a topological memory with a finite-temperature bath is not truly self-correcting in the sense that there is always a finite maximum lifetime for the logical quantum information that exponentially increases with the gap size and is independent of system size \cite{Brown:2016cla}.
 The transversal gates are still protected within this life time.
 Nevertheless, for higher dimensions (e.g., in 4D), a true self-correcting memory can exist, where similar transversal SWAP gates between different sub-lattices can also be applied.